-Fetal anomaly screening at 18-21 weeks now routinely includes cleft lip.
+© 2018, © 2018 Informa UK Limited, trading as Taylor & Francis Group.
+Fetal anomaly screening at 18–21weeks now routinely includes cleft lip.
 If detected, the manner in which the diagnosis is communicated can considerably influence prospective parents’ decision-making in regard to further testing and termination of pregnancy (TOP).
 Given the known psychological impact of an antenatal diagnosis of cleft lip on prospective parents, this study aimed to explore the decision-making process from the parents’ perspective, in order to evaluate how well current practice is meeting guidelines.
 Data from 217 parents of children born with cleft lip (with or without cleft palate) were collected using a mixed-methods online survey.
-Quantitative responses were analysed using descriptive statistics, while qualitative data were analysed using inductive content analysis.
-The majority of respondents reported feeling upset, offended and/or anxious following the diagnosis, due to unsatisfactory information, insensitive comments, and a perceived lack of empathy from health professionals.
+Respondents reported feeling upset, offended and/or anxious following the diagnosis, due to unsatisfactory information and a perceived lack of empathy from health professionals.
 Some respondents had felt under pressure to make a decision quickly, with a minority having regretted undergoing amniocentesis, and/or experiencing significant distress at having come close to TOP unnecessarily.
-The findings provide important insight into the ways in which the option to undergo further testing and/or TOP are perceived by prospective parents in the understudied case of cleft lip.
 A number of suggestions are made as to how the discussion between parents and health professionals could be improved, to ensure that the information and support needs of families affected by cleft lip are fully addressed.